Terraform Cloud MCP server

 Adding to Claude Desktop

-Create a configuration file at the appropriate location:
+Create a configuration file in:

 • macOS: ~/Library/Application Support/Claude/claude_desktop_config.json